kyma-project/kyma/tests/components/application-connector/README.md

 ## Mock application

 Mock application exposes the following APIs:
-- endpoints implementing various authentication methods and returning tokens exposed on port `8080`
+- API exposed on port `8080` implementing various authentication methods and returning tokens
-- endpoints implementing `mTLS` authentication and returning `OAuth` tokens exposed on port `8090`
+- API exposed on port `8090` implementing `mTLS` authentication and returning `OAuth` tokens
-- endpoints implementing `mTLS` authentication and using expired server certificate exposed on port `8091`
+- API exposed on port `8091` implementing `mTLS` authentication and using expired server certificate

 ### API exposed on port 8080
 There is the following API for getting tokens to be used for `OAuth` and `CSRF` protected endpoints: